 Unearned Revenue on Balance Sheet

-One of the most frequent questions asked about unearned revenue is “Is unearnedrevenue a current liability on a balance sheet?
-Unearned income in a company’sbalance sheet is usually treated as a current liability, and it is anticipated that it willsubsequently be credited to the income account during the relevant reporting period.
-However, let’s review the answer in details.
+One of the most frequent questions asked about unearned revenue is, “Is unearned revenue a current liability on a balance sheet?”
+Unearned income on a company balance sheet is usually treated as a current liability, and is expected to be credited to the income account during the relevant reporting period.
+However, let’s review the answer in detail.

 First, one needs to understand what a current liability is.
-A current liability is the amountof debt to the creditors or suppliers, which lasts during the normal operating cycle or isrepaid within 12 months from the date the balance sheet of the company is prepared.
-Inother words, a current liability if the company will earn it within one year or within the current operating cycle, whichever is longer.
+A current liability is the amount of debt owed to creditors or suppliers.
+This lasts during the normal operating cycle or is repaid within 12 months, depending on the nature of the business.
+Thus, one can consider unearned revenue a current liability if the company will earn it within one year or within the current operating cycle, whichever is longer.

 Reporting and Bookkeeping Methods

-Under the liability method, unearned revenue is recorded as a liability because as it wassaid earlier, the company still owes products or services to the customer.
-To recordreceipt of advance payment, a company would debit a Cash account and credit anUnearned Revenue account.
+Under the liability method, unearned revenue is recorded as a liability as products/services are still owed.
+To record receipt of an advance payment, a company would debit a cash account and credit an unearned revenue account.

 Once a portion of the product or service is delivered, an adjusting entry is required.
-Thiswould include crediting an Income account and debiting the Unearned Revenueaccount, which means that unearned revenue will decrease and move to the income.
-Adjusting entries will be made until the unearned revenue is fully earned and can beconsidered a profit.
-However, there’s another reporting method that counts unearnedrevenue as income right away.
+This will include crediting an income account and debiting the unearned revenue account, which means that unearned revenue will decrease and move to income.
+Adjusting entries will be made until the unearned revenue is fully earned and can be considered profit.

-Accrual accounting implies recording the income and expenses, regardless of themoment of receipt of funds, from the moment of payment for goods (work, services).
-With this bookkeeping method, income and expenses are recorded from the moment ofaction, delivery of goods, rendering of services.
+Accrual accounting implies recording all income and expenses, regardless of when the funds were received.
+With this bookkeeping method, income and expenses are recorded from the moment of action, delivery of goods, or the rendering of services.